I am a fourth year graduate student at the University of California, Los Angeles pursuing a PhD in applied mathematics.

 My goal is to apply mathematical techniques and develop algorithms that have a positive impact on the world.

-During the summer of 2022 I interned at Lawrence Berkeley National Lab with Pieter Ghysels
+During the summer of 2023 I am interning at Lawrence Berkeley National Lab with Xiaoye Sherry Li in the scalable solvers group.

 I completed my undergraduate studies at the University of Maryland, College Park graduating with a dual degree in mathematics (with high honors) and computer science (with honors).
 My